pulibrary/princeton_ansible/nomad/redis/README.md

 You can get the current primary IP by running `ssh deploy@nomad-host-prod1.lib.princeton.edu nomad exec -task sentinel -job redis-staging redis-cli -p 26379 SENTINEL get-master-addr-by-name redis-staging`

 You can get the password in `group_vars/all/vault.yml`.

+## Wiping the Cluster

+If you need to fully reset the cluster do the following:

+1. Stop the job
+1. `ssh deploy@nomad-host-prod1.lib.princeton.edu`
+1. `nomad volume status -type host | grep redis-staging-cluster`
+1. For each volume: `nomad volume delete -type host <volume-id>`
+1. Run the playbook (to recreate volumes)
+1. Start the job

 ## Warnings